 In this overview, I would like to help you to avoid the confusion with these two terms.
 A lot of my clients told me that they found that carrot has glycemic index sometimes 91 and sometimes 1.
 How could this be true?
 Well, it is not!
 We are talking about two different terms here.

 So, what is the Glycemic Index (GI)?

 The glycemic index is a sort of value that classifies foods as they affect our blood sugar.
 This system was created by Dr David Jenkins in 1981.

 The GI is determined by measuring the blood sugar for 2 hours after eating certain foods.
 In order to compare the influence of different foods in the blood sugar, it has been valued by glucose.
-Sometimes, dextrose is used instead of glucose because its GI is 100 exactly like the pure glucose.
+Sometimes, dextrose is used instead of glucose because its GI is 100 exactly like pure glucose.

 The GI of the meal depends on several factors such as the amount and type of carbohydrates, the presence of fat and pH.
-Reducing the food acidification automatically reduces the GI of meals.
+Reducing food acidification automatically reduces the GI of meals.
 Fat and fibre have a similar effect, which hinders the process of absorption of carbohydrates and thus reduce the glycemic index.

 Of course, simple digestive carbohydrates have a greater effect on blood sugar.
 On the other hand, complex carbohydrates are digested more slowly and thus release blood glucose slowly.